No Products in the Cart

 Itching is one of the most common symptoms of seasonal allergies for pets.
 Dogs typically scratch or bite themselves to relieve itchiness.
 This can also lead to the next symptom.

 Skin irritation and infection are also common signs of seasonal allergies.
 Red and inflamed skin can be caused by scratching or biting.
 But allergens can also cause rashes, hives and hot spots (when the skin is so inflamed it turns red and may bleed).
-These issues often occur where our dog's chins and mouths, as well as where their bodies touch the ground most (like the stomach, feet and between the toes).
+These issues often occur around our dog's chins and mouths, as well as where their bodies touch the ground most (like the stomach, feet and between the toes).

 Another symptom of seasonal allergies are excessive shedding or hair loss.
 This can also be related to itchiness, as excessive scratching and biting can be a cause.
 Dandruff can occur as well because allergies dry the skin out, causing it to flake.